webprofusion/certify/README.md

    2. Make your changes
    3. Submit a pull request, detailing the problem being solved and testing steps/evidence

-If you cannot provide a fix for the problem yourself, please file an issue and describe the fault in great detail with exact steps to reproduce.
+If you cannot provide a fix for the problem yourself, please file an issue and describe the fault with steps to reproduce.
 General issues which cannot be easily reproduced are likely to be ignored, sorry!

 ----------